kch7/ComputationalGeometry/KD-Tree/README.md

+# Implementation

+In this file, i implement a KD-Tree with k=2 and an Orthogonal Range Search function.

 # Brief Instructions

 In order to execute the Python file called kdtree.py, you have to run this command through a terminal: